Engineering cell lines for rare disease research and precision therapeutics

 Cell culture technology plays a critical role in modelling the pathology of rare diseases and developing precision treatments.
 While ideal, primary or patient-derived immortalised cells can be difficult to isolate or propagate indefinitely.
 On the other hand, patient-specific induced pluripotent stem cells (iPSCs) address some of these limitations and model the underlying disease pathophysiology.
 Patient-specific 3D organoid model systems are also opening doors to addressing the unmet needs of patients that require custom treatment.

-In this panel discussion, you will hear from experts in the field about the latest research and development of cell models in rare diseases.
+In this on-demand panel discussion, you will hear from experts in the field about the latest research and development of cell models in rare diseases.

 - Developing advanced cell models to understand and treat rare diseases